pixlark/rexc/README.md

 I think both checked and unchecked exceptions have a place in most programs.
 In this compiler, for example, basic, expected errors that the programmer might make (say with syntax) as represented as checked exceptions in Rust (i.e. `Result`), whereas internal compiler errors that represent truly exceptional circumstances are represented as unchecked exceptions (i.e. `panic!`).

+#### Simple C interop

+Because we compile to C as a first-class target, it shouldn't be too hard to figure out a very clean way to interoperate with C code.
+This way, rexc programs get the benefit of having access to any of the tens of thousands of C libraries out there.
+Personally, I plan to use this feature to make games with rexc.

+#### Simple but powerful generics system

+I love Haskell/Rust and their exceptionally complex but elegantly beautiful generics systems.
+I have this perhaps-crazy idea, however, that for 90% of use-cases, a very simple templating system would work wonderfully instead.

+I need to do more research on this.
+I believe D has a similar system to what I'm thinking of, so I want to tinker with that and see what I get from it.

+#### Some sort of interface/typeclass/protocol system but this is very nebulous

+#### First-class support for monads?

+Monads are the single "killer feature" that place Haskell leagues ahead of its competitors.
+Rust is a little bit on the Monad train, but is limited by its borrow checker.
+A simple, garbage-collected, otherwise imperative programming language that somehow takes advantage of the Monad pattern in a non-clumsy, first-class way would be a godsend.

+Much like my other ideas, this is gonna take a lot more refinement before I know how it'll look.

 ### Why Rust?

 In the past I've mostly used C++ to write my lanugages.
 This is for a few reasons: one, it's easy to reason about performance; two, it's "easy" to manage lots and lots of complex state (if you don't care about memory safety, that is); and three, it was just what I knew best.